scriptrdotio/eurotech_simpleapp/documentation/overview.md

 *Image 1 - Architecture overview*

-The dahboard displays real time data and historical data:
+The dashboard displays real time data and historical data:
 - real time data: the location of the bus on a map as well as latest values of speed, passengers in, passengers out, current number of passengers and average speed.
 - historical data: evolution of in, out and number of passengers with time